gavinlyonsrepo/MAX7219_7SEG_RPI/README.md

 Support for Cascaded Displays added in Version 1.2 but untested as only one display available.
 Casacded Displays are displays connected together.
 Din-> Dout and CS lines tied together.

+### Multiple devices on SPI bus

+When using hardware SPI for multiple other devices on the bus i.e. sensors etc( not cascaded displays) If the devices require different SPI settings (speed of bus, bit order , chip enable pins , SPI data mode).
+The user must call function **MAX7219SPIHWSettings()** before each block of SPI transactions for display in order to refresh the SPI hardware settings for that device.